SENTENCING GUIDELINES IN THE CROWN COURT AND MAGISTRATES’ COURT

 For ABH, the starting points and sentencing ranges are as follows:

-Having determined the category, the judge will now have a starting point for the sentence, but remember it is just a starting point because there is more to consider - in the guideline there is a list of additional factors which, if they exist in the case under consideration, can move the sentence above or below the starting point.
-These are factors increasing seriousness (which will increase the sentence from the starting point) or factors reducing seriousness or reflecting personal mitigation (which will reduce the sentence from the starting point).
+Having determined the category, the judge will now have a starting point for the sentence, but this is just a starting point because there is more to consider - in the guideline there is a list of additional factors which, if present, can move the sentence above or below the starting point within the sentencing range.
+These additional factors are those which can increase seriousness (which will increase the sentence from the starting point) or factors reducing seriousness or reflecting personal mitigation (which will reduce the sentence from the starting point).
 The factors listed are not exhaustive, so additional matters can be taken into account to increase/decrease seriousness depending on the circumstances of the case.

 In the ABH sentencing guideline the factors listed are as follows: